GMOD/jblast-jbconnect-hook/docs/jblast-simtool/readme.md

 #JBlast Simulation Tool
-This is	a companion module for jbh-jblast
+This is	a companion module for JBlast.
+It only serves the JBlast Galaxy tool to support blast simulation.

 This should be installed globally.
 ```